 This gives the buyer more of an up to date picture on what the business is actually generating in sales or profits.
 Hopefully, the current ‘run rate’ exceeds the historical sales and profits, thus painting a more positive view of the business from the buyer’s perspective.
 After all, an intelligent buyer will look at what sales and profits the business will generate in the future, not in the past.

-Options for Sellers When Sales Have Not Recovered to Pre-Virus Levels
+Sales Have Not Recovered to Pre-Virus Levels: Still Sell Your Business?

 - Current ‘run rate’ of the business may show dramatically less sales and profits than historical financials show from 2019.